verdaccio/verdaccio/README.md

 ## Install 5.x

-> ⚠️ Not available on npmjs yet
+> ⚠️ Not available on npmjs

 With docker